TOSIT-IO/tdp-website/content/reports/260109-contributors.md

   Wait for PR validation on proxy users before tagging version 2.0.
 ---

-# Notes from December 9th, 2026
+# Notes from January 9th, 2026

 Wait for PR validation on proxy users before tagging version 2.0.